-While it is neither possible nor necessary to specify every instance of conduct that could result in University action against a student, the following list includes relevant excerpts from the Student Code of Conduct that may subject a student to University action:
+While it is neither possible nor necessary to specify every instance of conduct that could result in university action against a student, the following list includes relevant excerpts from the Student Code of Conduct that may subject a student to university action:

 - 1. Violation of the Academic Integrity Policy. - 2.
 Violation of the Sexual Misconduct and Interpersonal Violence Policy. - 3.
 Violation of the Alcoholic Beverage Policy. - 4.
 Violation of the Policy on the Use of Drugs. - 5.
 Violation of the Tobacco Policy. - 6.
 Assisting, encouraging, facilitating or enabling others to violate university policy. - 7.
 Violation of the Harassment Policy. - 8.
 Violation of the Weapons Policy. - 9.
-Conduct which materially threatens another person: including but not limited to, materially interferes with a student's academic experience, threatening or endangering the health or safety of any member of the University community, including but not limited to physical or verbal assault, threats, intimidation, coercion, or retaliation. - Disorderly conduct including, but not limited to, public intoxication; lewd, indecent or obscene behavior; destroying, damaging or disrupting University property or the property of others. - 11.
+Conduct which materially threatens another person including, but not limited to, endangering the health or safety of any member of the university community, physical assault, threats, intimidation, coercion or retaliation. - Disorderly conduct including, but not limited to, public intoxication; public nudity, lewd, indecent or obscene behavior; destroying, damaging or disrupting university

+- property or the property of others. - 11.
 Unauthorized entry, use, occupation or accessing roofs of university facilities, university-owned living units, or approved student housing and related structures. - 12.
 Unauthorized possession or use of university property or the property of another person or entity. - 13.
 Initiating or causing any false report. - 14.
-Lying, misrepresenting facts, acts of dishonesty or knowingly providing false information in connection with any investigation or community standards process. - 15.
-Forgery, alteration, or counterfeiting: including but not limited to misuse of any university document, instrument of identification or access device, or misrepresentation of the university outside of the campus to obtain something of value, including a service, or

-- possession of false identification documents. - 16.
+Lying, misrepresenting facts, acts of dishonesty or knowingly providing false information in connection with any university process, investigation, or code of conduct violation - 15.
+Forgery, alteration or counterfeiting including, but not limited to, misuse of any university document, instrument of identification or access device, or misrepresentation of the university outside of the campus to obtain something of value, including a service, or possession of false identification documents. - 16.
 Violation of the Fire Safety Policy. - 17.
-Disregarding or failure to comply with the directive of a hearing body, university officials or DePauw Police officials acting in accordance to their duties and/or failure to identify oneself to these persons when requested to do so. - 18.
+Disregarding or failure to comply with the directive of a hearing body, university officials or DePauw police officials acting in accordance to their duties and/or failure to identify oneself to these persons when requested to do so. - 18.
 Unauthorized use of university or other computer systems or programs or the information contained therein. - 19.
 Failure to participate in or failure to comply with the university's community standards process. - 20.
-Violation of any University, local, state or federal law, ordinance or regulation.
+Violation of any university policies, ordinance or regulation. - Violation of, any local, state, or federal law, ordinance or regulation.